woossi0/suite/docs/usermanual/source/installation/mac/index.rst

 .. note:: Please make sure that the Dashboard is closed and the OpenGeo Suite is offline before starting the uninstallation.

 To run the uninstaller, navigate to :menuselection:`Applications --> OpenGeo --> OpenGeo Suite Uninstaller`.
-You can also uninstall the OpenGeo Suite from the Terminal by typing the following (as root or using ``sudo``):
+You can also uninstall the OpenGeo Suite from the Terminal by typing the following.

   .. code-block:: console

-     sh /opt/opengeo/suite/suite-uninstall.sh
+     open /Applications/OpenGeo/OpenGeo\ Suite\ Uninstaller.app/

 For More Information
 --------------------